sellep/terrap/README.txt

 terra README
 ===============

- terra is a service to control electrical (radio) outlets, based on clock, periodically and/or hygrometer (temperature / humidity) scheduling
+ terra is a service to control electrical (radio) outlets, based on clock, periodically and hygrometer data scheduling

 Prerequisites